 Consider your audience and when they may be most active.
 In general, weekend and mid-day posts tends to do well, but it will vary, so don’t be afraid to mix up your posting schedule until you have some data to work off of.

-Your video marketing is important, but did you know that a good portion of Facebook videos are watched without sound?
+Advertising with video is important, but did you know that a good portion of Facebook videos are watched without sound?
 Up to 85% according to some studies.
 This means that your music, narration, and more is great, but your video also needs to be visually enticing.

 Enabling subtitles or adding text lines to your video to help accent the visual imagery is a great way to enhance your video marketing efforts.
 This way when people are watching videos at their desks with the sound off instead of working like Jim in accounting does all the time… he’ll know what you’re saying.